jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2025/2025-06-28-gitea_review.md

 ## Things to Consider

-- **No built-in CI/CD**: You’ll need to integrate with Drone or another CI system.
 - **Not as extensive as GitLab/GitHub**: Lacks advanced DevOps features out-of-the-box.
 - **Manual Scaling**: Suitable for small to medium teams; not ideal for enterprise use without customization.